 Anyway, Linda made the mistake of asking what Heartless Bastards sounded like, inadvertently launching me into a breathless ten-minute exposition on the myriad components of the band's sonic substructure.
 “A lot of their tunes are built around heavy metal power chords softened slightly by a grunge sensibility and an almost psychedelic overlay,” I explained.
 “Think Neil Young’s 'Cortez the Killer' off the Live Rust album,” I helpfully added.
 I droned on for quite a while in this vein, describing how another song initially presented with a mild country twang that harkened to the Rolling Stones’ “Dead Flowers” but then exploded into a full-fledged rock tune concluding in a stellar dissonant cacophony that would’ve made Lou Reed proud.

 Linda greeted this discourse with a blank stare.
 I figured I was boring her; based on the bubble gum pop coming from her house sound system I gathered she wasn’t a rock fan, despite the semi-goth look produced by her eyeliner.
 She certainly had no idea what the hell the Live Rust version of “Cortez the Killer” sounded like.
 But, hey, she’d asked.
-When Linda was sure I’d finished citing to songs and bands she had no interest in, she muttered, “Wow.”
+When Linda was sure I’d finished citing to songs and bands she likely had no interest in, she muttered, “Wow.”

 “Yeah,” I agreed, “they were pretty awesome.”